 A responsive website design offers a dependable user experience to all visitors regardless of which device they use.
 This is because the display renders differently depending on the user’s device.
 A responsive web design also reduces bounce rate and increases user engagement.
 MailChimp, GetResponse, and AWeber are marketing service providers who offer a responsive template that you can utilize to create a great user experience for mobile users.

 Content management systems: If you use a content management system such as WordPress, select a responsive theme to vastly improve your WordPress SEO.
 You can also use marketplaces such as ThemeForest and StudioPress to purchase responsive themes and set the filter to ‘mobile responsive.’

 “Ensure that your web design incorporates other specific user requirements, such as account logins and shopping carts.
-Once you complete the responsive web design, test the website, you can restrict downloads of large images and set up a limit for the number of HTTP requests”, says Lawrence Jones, digital marketing manager at A+ Digital.
+Once you complete the responsive web design, test the website, you can restrict downloads of large images and set up a limit for the number of HTTP requests”, says Lawrence Jones, digital marketing manager at A Plus Digital.

 Use these 3 webmaster tools to pass the mobile-friendly test.